 “Naomi Wachira is an artist of formidable talent and heart.
 Her music songwriting brings together harmonies that speak across continents and cultures.” -Northwest Music Scene.
 “I am an African girl, well I know where I’m coming from, and I know who I want to be…” is the defiant soul-anthem that jumpstarted Afro-Folk singer/songwriter Naomi Wachira onto a whole new path and calling.
 The words, from the title track of her first EP African Girl (2012), paved the way for this Kenyan-born, Seattle-based artist, who is determined to make a contribution in the world by offering music that is poignant, hopeful and life-giving.
 Five years later, after a critically acclaimed self-titled album Naomi Wachira (2014 )and an acoustic EP I am Because You Are (2015), comes her sophomore album Song of Lament, which she says, “was born out the many tragic losses we’ve witnessed globally – ranging from cases of police brutality to the refugee crisis – that made me grieve about who we’ve become, but also burned a desire in me to create art that would serve society at large and hopefully lessen the chaos around us.”

 Duke is passionate about food.
 “I wake up in the morning with recipes dancing in my head.”
 For over 40 years, Moscrip has been innovating—he was the first to serve wine by the glass in Seattle back in 1979 and is always dreaming up delicious recipes—like Salmon with blueberries and goat cheese.
 He is a stickler for the highest quality sourcing, only buying 100% wild salmon from the Copper River in Alaska, grass-fed beef from Australia, and prawns from the Sea of Cortez, to name a few.
 He even visits a distillery in Kentucky to blend Duke’s exclusive bourbon.
-Duke’s 7 locations are dotted around the Puget Sound, and are honored to have received the highest restaurant rating in the state of Washington by Fish2Fork, and to have recently been awarded a 100% sustainable seafood volume compliance from Smart Catch.
+Duke’s Seafood and Chowder’s 7 locations are dotted around the Puget Sound, and are honored to have received the highest restaurant rating in the state of Washington by Fish2Fork, and to have recently been awarded a 100% sustainable seafood volume compliance from Smart Catch.
 Duke’s 8th restaurant opens on Shilshole Bay in 2019.

 Wendy’s family had a strong connection to food and family as her roots go back to her great great grandfather Frederick Heinz, H.J.
 Heinz’s first cousin.
 Growing up in Pennsylvania, her love for flora and fauna deepened in spending every waking moment out of doors.
 Wendy graduated from University of Wisconsin, Madison where she met her husband, Andrew, with a BA in Geography and a minor in Wetland Ecology.
 She worked for the International Crane Foundation and Fish and Wildlife Service for three years raising endangered Whooping Cranes for reintroduction, and creating long-term wetland habitat in Wisconsin and Idaho.
 She and Andrew started the farm together in 1996 and ran the flower CSA moving onto a long love of growing and selling vegetables and herbs.
 Her love for herbs and medicine culminated in a Masters in Acupuncture and Oriental Medicine and Herbology in 2000 from NIAOM and Bastyr University and is ever expanding her plant biology knowledge both for food and medicine.
 She has a passion for children and their connection to the local food system as most of her days are spent on the farm, in the fields and in the classroom.
-Wendy Munroe serves as the Farm Experience Director and writes field notes, hosts farm tours and serves as the company spokesperson.
+Wendy Munroe serves as the Farm Experience Director for Full Circle Farm and writes field notes, hosts farm tours and serves as the company spokesperson.